ULB-Metronu/georges/docs/modules/optim.rst

 .. warning::

-    :code:`Manzoni` is not designed to perform Twiss function matching in case of no losses.
-If the user would like to design a beamline, we suggest to use design tools such as :code:`MAD-X` or :code:`MAD-NG`.
+    To perform Twiss matching, the user should use the method :code:`manzoni.twiss()` as it is quicker and more precise than using a :code:`TwissObserver()`.

 As example, let's define a simple cell with three quadrupoles and two slits and we would like to have a symmetry lower than 10% while keeping the transmission high.